bataragaradu/rbblog-gatsby/content/posts/example-post/index.md

 ---
-title: My first post using Novela by Narative
+title: My first post using Novela by Narative2
-author: Dennis Brotzky
+author: Bataraga Radu
+draft: true
-date: 2019-04-30
+date: 2020-04-30
 hero: ./images/hero.jpg
 excerpt: With the growing community interest in Gatsby, we hope to create more resources that make it easier for anyone to grasp the power of this incredible tool.
 ---